Publish Data Using SQL

 Publishing data in the data hub using SQL is the optimal method for inbound batch data integration.

-Publishing data is done using function calls to initialize/submit the external load and DML statements to load the data into the landing (SD for matching entities, SA for basic entities) tables.
+Data publishing is accomplished through function calls that initialize and submit the external load.
+DML statements are then used to load the data into the landing tables (SD for matching entities and SA for basic entities).

 Overview